sheenarbw/tutorial-airflow/docs/1-install-dependencies.md

 You'll need the following:

-- Docker and docker-compose: We will be using these to run some Postgres databases
+- Docker and docker-compose: We will be using these to run some Postgres databases for the Django examples
 - Python 3.10: Unfortunately, Airflow doesn't officially support 3.11 yet

 ### 2. Set up a virtual environment